 This is what makes high-yield checking so appealing.
 The accounts can pay an APY, or annual percentage yield, of 1% or more.
 Axos Bank is currently offering up to 1.25% APY on its Rewards Checking Account, which has no monthly maintenance fees or minimum balance.
 That's certainly not too shabby.

 High-interest checking can come with other benefits, such as a one-time sign-up bonus, reimbursements of ATM fees, cash back or airline miles.

 Applying for an account may seem like a no-brainer, but to reap the rewards you'll need to meet some requirements.

 Open a High-Yield Account With Axos BankStart Today

 How you qualify

-If you want to earn the high interest, collect the signing bonus and get all of the other goodies, you'll have to do a few things for the bank.
+If you want to earn high interest, collect a signing bonus or get other goodies, you may have to do a few things for the bank.

 You may have to maintain a big balance.
 You might also be required make a certain number of purchases with your debit card each month, sign up for direct deposit and automatic bill pay, and opt for electronic statements rather than paper ones.
 Be sure to check the fine print to see what your requirements are – it’s worth the effort!